Free standard shipping on orders over $99*

 You typically cannot remove the original direct-vent logs and replace them with vent-free or vented gas logs.
 This is one of the most expensive mistakes we see — because it often means the wrong product is purchased (or the original parts are thrown out) before someone learns it won’t work.

-Service tip: If you’re converting a wood-burning fireplace, consider having your chimney swept and inspected before installing gas logs.
+Service tip: If you’re converting a fireplace that used to burn real wood, consider having the chimney swept and inspected before installing gas logs.

-Safety note: Always install gas logs that are approved for your fireplace type and follow the manufacturer’s instructions.
+Safety note: Always install gas logs that are appropriate for your fireplace type and follow the manufacturer’s instructions.
 If you’re unsure, ask before you buy.

 Not Sure Which Fireplace You Have?